← all journal

 Day 7: two meetings, a partner locked, the blog grows up

 A high-leverage day.
 A paid client walkthrough of my agentic system, then a working session that locked the Handyman partnership and the plan.
 In parallel the blog got a real upgrade: discoverability, a downloadable starter kit, a public Building section, a newsletter, and multi-language in progress.
-Written mid-afternoon, Rize numbers to follow.
+Reconciled at day's end with the numbers and the evening in.

 Written mid-afternoon, so this is the preliminary cut.
 The Rize numbers and the evening get reconciled later, the way Day 6 did.